 In 2016, Liz was one of the founding members of Our Daily Bread Food Pantry and had co-led the continual expansion of the pantry over the past several years.
 Together with the other founders, she was recognized as Marco Island Civic Association’s 2017 Humanitarian of the Year award.

 Liz’s passion for providing food assistance to anyone in need began when she was widowed and in need.
 Receiving food from her church’s food pantry with love and dignity helped her get back into the employment market.
 It was such a blessing for Liz that she vowed if, given the opportunity, she would someday be a part of hunger relief activities.
-That opportunity came in 2016 with the creation of Our Daily Bread Food Pantry.
+That opportunity came in late 2015 with the creation of Our Daily Bread Food Pantry.

 Albert Benarroch was raised in Chicago and feels blessed to call Marco Island his home.
 He lives here with his wife Yvette, and their 2 children Zachary (17) and Danny (15) and their two golden retrievers named Rocky and Lucky.
 Al and his wife Yvette are the proud owners of Affordable Landscaping Service & Design, LLC; a business that has been serving the Marco Island community since 1996 and specializes in landscape design, landscape maintenance, tree trimming, irrigation design & repairs, paver installation, fertilization and pest control services.
 Al has over 46 years of experience in the landscaping industry.
 His passion is helping his clients discover how they can beautify their landscape, creating that unique outdoor space and connecting with customers throughout the landscaping projects.
 Al also loves being able to provide customers true value through both the relationship and the level of service Affordable Landscaping Service & Design, LLC provides.
 Al and his wife Yvette believe that nothing is more rewarding than giving back to the community, so they always make time to get involved with groups and organizations that help the community and those in need.
 Al is Vice President of Manatee Rifle & Archery Club and Past 2nd Vice President of JCMI.
 Al enjoys helping others, fishing, hunting, traveling and spending time with his family.